-To improve air quality and human health, the IMO establis a global 0.50% limit on the sulfur content of ship fuel f January 2020.
-In order to comply with this regulation, we ch to retrofit the majority of our fleet with exhaust gas clear systems ("EGCS" or "scrubbers").
-This decision was ba on several factors where EGCS offered benefits compare operating on new 0.50% sulfur-capped fuel (referred t very low sulfur fuel oil or "VLSFO").
-These factors include effectiveness of EGCS technology at removing sulfur ox well beyond the 0.50% regulatory requirement, and resul lower lifecycle emissions of EGCS vessels compared to ves operating on VLSFO.
-As of today, 89% of our owned fle scrubber-fitted, with the balance consuming VLSFO.
-Eagle founding member of the Clean Shipping Alliance 2020 (CS $\,$ group of industry leading companies committed to complia with the IMO's sulfur limit.
+To improve air quality and human health, the IMO established a global 0.50% limit on the sulfur content of ship fuel from January 2020.
+In order to comply with this regulation, we chose to retrofit the majority of our fleet with exhaust gas cleaning systems ("EGCS" or "scrubbers").
+This decision was based on several factors where EGCS offered benefits compared to operating on new 0.50% sulfur-capped fuel (referred to as very low sulfur fuel oil or "VLSFO").
+These factors include the effectiveness of EGCS technology at removing sulfur oxides well beyond the 0.50% regulatory requirement, and resulting lower lifecycle emissions of EGCS vessels compared to vessels operating on VLSFO.
+As of today, 89% of our owned fleet is scrubber-fitted, with the balance consuming VLSFO.
+Eagle is a founding member of the Clean Shipping Alliance 2020 (CSA), a group of industry leading companies committed to compliance with the IMO's sulfur limit.